cyberblast/MaumauServer/readme.md

 ## Commands & Settings

-To start the game server call `npm run maumau`.
+To start the game server call `npm run server`.
 Afterwards you can access it using a browser at: http://127.0.0.1/

 To request an api endpoint, use `node call <pathToApiEndpoint>`.
 E.g. `node call game/state` or `node call game/start`.
 Using VS Code, you will have to open a second terminal to do that.